The-Geology-Guy/courses-application-case-study-marketing-analytics/slides/chapter_1_7bcbe1ffa6edd4d64b5ab0bbeefdeeb0.md

 `@script`
-The Number and Text Data Validations measure against a conditions that you set.
+The Number and Text Data Validations measure against a specified set of conditions.

 The 'Number' Data Validation measures if the input cell is between, greater than, less than, equal to, etc. a condition.

 The 'Text' Data Validation measures if the input cell

-contains some string
+contains a certain string

 or it can even make sure that the input cell is a valid email address or URL